AnnaGerber/node-ardx/content/exercises/ex7.md

 ## Extending the Code

 ### On button off button:
-The initial example may be a little underwhelming (ie. I don't really need an Arduino to do this), let’s make it a little more complicated.
+The initial example may be a little underwhelming (we don't really need an Arduino to do this), so let’s make it a little more complicated.
 One button will turn the LED on the other will turn the LED off.
 Add the following to the code:

 	offButton = new five.Button({
 	    pin: 3